 Buford, GA 30519

-Participants in the archaeology lab and excavation work at Fort Daniel Archaeological Site who are not GARS members will need to fill out liability and multimedia release forms.
+Participants in the archaeology lab and excavation work at Fort Daniel Archaeological Site or other sites who are not GARS members will need to fill out liability and multimedia release forms.
 A liability release form is required of volunteers participating in particular lab and field experience.
 While this is a formality, it does provide GARS with documentation that you have been informed of the risks of participating in the lab and field exercises.
 Additionally, because photographs and other forms of multimedia may be used to document lab and field exercises, you are required to sign a multimedia release form so that said materials may be used by GARS and FDF in multimedia presentations and promotional materials.
 Please download the form packet.

 Gwinnett Archaeological Research Society educates the public about the local archaeological resources and advocates the preservation of these sites.